vinceskahan/v5wiki/Help!-Posting-to-weewx-user.md

 To get a good, useful log:

 1. Figure out where it is located.
-On Debian systems, this is `/var/log/syslog`.
-The *User's Guide* has a section [*Where to find things*](http://weewx.com/docs/usersguide.htm#Where_to_find_things) that can help locate your system log.
+On Debian systems, such as the Raspberry Pi, this is `/var/log/syslog`.
+The *User's Guide* has a section
+[*Where to find things*](http://weewx.com/docs/usersguide.htm#Where_to_find_things) that can help locate your system log.
 2. Stop weewx
 3. Set `debug=1` in the configuration file in `weewx.conf`.
 Setting `debug=2` will give you even more information, which can be helpful when debugging RESTful uploads and FTP.
 However, it will generate a lot of log entries.